Yu-Gi-Oh: Top 6 Fusion Monsters

-- Accepts any Fiend and any Rock monster as material
+- Accepts any fiend and any tock monster as material

-- Attack becomes the combined Attack of the material mosnters
+- ATK becomes the combined ATK of the material monsters

 - Can shift opposing monsters to Attack Position upon attacking

-Dark Gaia can easily exceed 4000 Attack with the right materials.
-And with his effect, this card guarantees battle damage through defeating Attack Position monsters, rapidly depleting your opponent's Life if they don't have a removal handy.
+With the right materials, Dark Gaia can easily exceed 4000 ATK.
+And with his effect, he guarantees battle damage through defeating Attack Position monsters, rapidly depleting your opponent's life if they don't have a removal handy.

 2. Elemental HERO Absolute Zero

-- Gain 500 Attack for each Water-attributed monster on the field other than himself
+- Gain 500 ATK for each water-attributed monster on the field other than himself

 - Destroys every monster your opponent controls upon leaving the field